Disarmonia Mundi

 Disarmonia Mundi is an Italian melodic death metal band from Avigliana.
-The project is the brainchild of producer and multi-instrumentalist Ettore Rigotti and is mainly known for featuring Soilwork's vocalist Björn "Speed" Strid as guest vocalist on several albums.
+Producer and multi-instrumentalist Ettore Rigotti started the project, which is known for featuring Soilwork's vocalist Björn "Speed" Strid as guest vocalist on several albums.
 After releasing two albums under Scarlet Records, they published all further work under their own record label, Coroner Records.

 History

 Formation and first three albums

-Disarmonia Mundi was founded by Ettore Rigotti in 1999.
+Ettore Rigotti founded Disarmonia Mundi in 1999.
 The band went through several line-up changes before recording their debut album, Nebularium.
-The album was completely self-produced by Ettore in his home studio.
+Rigotti self-produced the album in his home studio.
 The response to the album allowed the band to sign a contract with Self for Italian distribution and with Cd-Maximum for distribution in Russia.
-Line-up problems prevented live performances to support Nebularium and slowed down the recording the forthcoming album.
+Line-up problems prevented live performances to support Nebularium and slowed down the recording of the forthcoming album.

-The only people remaining from the former line-up, Ettore Rigotti and Mirco Andreis, were joined by newcomer Claudio Ravinale.
-The resulting promo helped Disarmonia Mundi attain a recording contract with Scarlet Records.
+The only members remaining from the former line-up, Rigotti and Mirco Andreis, were joined by Claudio Ravinale.
+The resulting promo helped Disarmonia Mundi sign a recording contract with Scarlet Records.

-Ettore got in contact with Soilwork front man Björn "Speed" Strid.
-What started out as a guest appearance on a track for the forthcoming album, Fragments of D-Generation, turned into Strid performing as guest vocalist on most songs on the album.
-Fragments of D-Generation was met with positive feedback.
-While Strid returned to work on Soilwork's Stabbing the Drama, Ettore and Claudio began composing the music and lyrics for their third album.
+Rigotti contacted Soilwork front man Björn "Speed" Strid.
+What started out as a guest appearance on a track for the album Fragments of D-Generation, turned into Strid performing guest vocals on most songs on the album.
+Fragments of D-Generation met positive feedback.
+While Strid returned to work on Soilwork's Stabbing the Drama, Rigotti and Ravinale began composing the music and lyrics for their third album.

-While Ettore and Claudio worked on the new record, Mirco left the band to focus on to focus on other activities not related to the musical world.
-The remaining members tracked most of the new album in three weeks.
-The band remained a duo for the recording of Mind Tricks while having Strid as guest again on vocals, splitting them equally with Claudio, with Ettore contributing clean vocals as well.
-During the recording, ex-member Mirco shot a video for the band's single "Celestial Furnace".
+While they worked on the new record, Andreis left the band to focus on other activities unrelated to music.
+The remaining members tracked most of the album in three weeks.
+The band remained a duo for the recording of Mind Tricks while having Strid guest on vocals, splitting them equally with Ravinale, with Rigotti contributing clean vocals.
+During the recording, ex-member Andreis shot a video for the band's single "Celestial Furnace".

 The Isolation Game

-The new album, The Isolation Game, was released 9 December 2009.
-Strid performed guest vocals on a few songs while the majority of the harsh vocals were handled by Claudio.
+The Isolation Game was released 9 December 2009.
+Strid performed guest vocals on a few songs while Ravinale handled the majority of the harsh vocals.
 Guitarist Olof Mörck of Nightrage and Amaranthe performed a guest solo on one song.